exercism/perl5/docs/INSTALLATION.md

 ```

 Optionally and if Perl 5 is up and running in your system just use
-the command bellow to install the Test2 Suite globally in your system:
+the command bellow to install the Test2 Suite globally:

 ```shell